Amberleigh West Stuns In A Tight Swimsuit In Underwater Pic

 “Let us swim with more friendly creatures of the sea,” suggested a fourth fan, and their comment prompted the model to chime in.

-“Like sea horses 🙂 and se [sic] cucumbers,” wrote Amberleigh.
+“Like sea horses 🙂 and se [sic] cucumbers,” she wrote.

 In addition, Amberleigh posted another sizzling snap to her page on May 24, that time opting to go fully nude.
 She posed poolside in a white lounge chair and struck the Bambi pose, looking away from the camera and leaving the focus on her figure.

-She attempted to censor herself and placed her arm around her chest, although her sideboob was visible along with her booty.
+She attempted to censor herself by placing her arm around her chest, although her sideboob was visible along with her booty.
 In the backdrop was an infinity pool with views of a lush, green jungle.